Donald Trump’s highly abnormal presidency: a running guide for the week of July 24

 He should not have recused himself almost immediately after he took office, and if he was going to recuse himself, he should have told me prior to taking office, and I would have, quite simply, picked somebody else.
 So I think that’s a bad thing, not for the president but for the presidency.
 I think it’s unfair to the presidency, and that’s the way I feel.

-A person close to Sessions told the Daily Beast that the attorney general is “pissed,” but he’s not ready to resign.
+A person close to Sessions told the Daily Beast that the attorney general is “pissed” but not ready to resign.

-Trump’s feelings on Sessions came to light during the president’s unfettered interview with the New York Times last week.
+Trump shared his feelings on Sessions during an unfettered interview with the New York Times last week.
 Since then, Trump has repeatedly attacked Sessions on Twitter.

 So why aren't the Committees and investigators, and of course our beleaguered A.G., looking into Crooked Hillarys crimes & Russia relations?